• Skip to primary navigation

 Instructions

-• Cream soften butter and sugar in a mixing bowl with the whisk attachment until light and fluffy.
+• Cream softened butter and sugar in a stand mixer bowl with the paddle attachment until light and fluffy.
 Add egg yolk and vanilla extract and beat until combined.

-• Add flour, cocoa powder, baking powder and salt to a small bowl and mix to distribute evenly.
+• Sift together flour, cocoa powder and baking powder in a small mixing bowl.
+Add the salt and whisk together to distribute evenly.
 With the mixer on the lowest speed, slowly add the flour mixture to the stand mixer bowl and mix until thoroughly combined.
 The dough should be soft and easy to handle.

 • Fill the cookie press with the cookie dough and line three baking sheets with silicone baking mats or parchment paper.
 Hold the cookie press perpendicular to the prepared baking sheet and press out the cookies, spacing about 1 - 2 inches apart.

-• Add sprinkles, color sugars or any decorative touches desired to your cookies.
+• Add sprinkles, colored sugars or any decorative touches desired to your cookies.
 Chill in the fridge or freezer while the oven preheats.
 Preheat oven to 375°F.

 Notes

-I recommend silicone baking mats for this recipe but parchment paper will also work if you don’t own any silicone baking mat.
+• I recommend silicone baking mats for this recipe but parchment paper will also work if you don’t own any silicone baking mat.
+Just make sure to hold down the paper when lifting up the cookie press when using parchment paper because you may experience the parchment paper lifting up with the dough.

 Nutrition